Combat Rules

 Global Hit Points

 In Menhirs Fate, each player character starts with 3 global hit points, which can be increased with armour and skills.
 For the purposes of global hits it does not matter where you have been struck.
 You lose one hit every time you are struck in combat.
 A normal unarmoured character can take three points of damage before entering a ‘critical state’.
-Any increase to your hits also increase them at a global level.
-You cannot gain different hit points on different sections of the body
+Any increase to your hits also increases them at a global level.
+You cannot gain different hit points on different sections of the body.

 Head hits